lucjans26/wolkGeluid-portfolio/Distributed data.md

 ![image](https://user-images.githubusercontent.com/46562627/201076791-3991a3e7-5ba8-498e-afd6-24d3ae580b29.png)

 In the case that the nodes do not update correctly and the data is not consistent, data will still be returned to the user.
 This means that the user could get a music file with for example outdated metadata or an artist bio which hasn't been updated yet.
 For a user this is rarely a problem if the main goal is just listening or uploading music.
-The only case in this the missing consitancy could be a problem is when a resourcelocation isn't updated and the user recieves an old resourcelocation which snt available anymore.
+The only case in this the missing consitancy could be a problem is when a resourcelocation isn't updated and the user recieves an old resourcelocation which isn't available anymore.
 However when a resource is changed the main goal would be to make the old resource unavailable anyway so the main purpose has been fufilled.
 Due to eventual consistency all nodes should eventually have the same data.

 ## 4. Event Sourcing